3 Ways to Use Fundraising Data to Drive Campaign Success

-The quantitative data included in Classy reporting provides crucial information, but there is much you can learn from qualitative data as well.
+The quantitativedata included in Classy reporting provides crucial information, but there is also a great deal to learn from subjective data that goes beyond numbers and statistics.
 Think about it like this: if you’ve heard from eight donors that your donation page is messy and the design deters them from sharing it with their network, you know there’s a problem.
 You may not know the total number of people who agree but didn’t share feedback, or the number of people who disagree and don’t mind the layout, but you can focus on what you do know: eight people disliked it.
-That alone is enough insight to take action.
-Send out a survey to gauge how the rest of your network interacts with the page and then take the next steps from there.
+That insight alone is enough to take action.
+Next, you can send out a survey to gauge how the rest of your network feels about your donation page and then take the next steps from there.

 Similarly, there are takeaways that aren’t rooted in black and white numbers, but rather are learnings that come from hypotheses being proven, or insights being validated over time.
 In any case, you can start simple.
-Product manager Shanna Birky rounded up three takeaways from Classy’s years of experience that your organization can use to take your fundraising to the next level.
+Classy product manager Shanna Birky rounded up three high-level takeaways from Classy’s years of experience that your organization can use to take your fundraising to the next level.

 Takeaway #1: Fundraising success includes strategy, execution, and flexibility.

-As any nonprofit marketer can tell you, there is no single buzzword, technique, or call to action that will guarantee fundraising success.
-However, Classy team members often share a three-pronged approach that’s so simple, nonprofits don’t always take it seriously: strategy, execution, and flexibility.
+As any nonprofit marketer can tell you, there is no single buzzword, technique, or call-to-action that will guarantee fundraising success.
+However, Classy team members often share a straightforward three-pronged approach that covers the bases: strategy, execution, and flexibility.

 Execution is usually referred to as the action stage in a campaign when the strategy is in motion.
 For the purpose of this conversation, we are drawing attention to a core competency of execution—accountability.
 You have to hold your staff, volunteers, donors, and fundraisers accountable for your campaign success.